 4. The cost of your arrangements

-You will also be entitled to a price reduction where there is a decrease in our costs as a result of a decrease in the costs referred to in this paragraph which occurs between confirmation of your booking and the start of your holiday.
+You will also be entitled to a price reduction where there is a decrease in our costs as a result of a decrease in the costs referred to in this paragraph which occurs between confirmation of your booking and the start of your arrangements.

-We will absorb, and you will not be charged for, any increase equivalent to 2% of the price of your holiday arrangements, which excludes insurance premiums and any amendment charges.
+We will absorb, and you will not be charged for, any increase equivalent to 2% of the price of your arrangements, which excludes insurance premiums and any amendment charges.
 You will be charged for any increase in our costs over and above that.
-If any surcharge is greater than 10% of the total holiday arrangement cost, clause 8 will apply on the basis the surcharge is a significant change.
+If any surcharge is greater than 10% of the total arrangement cost, clause 8 will apply on the basis the surcharge is a significant change.
 You will be notified of any price increase or reduction applied in accordance with this clause together with the justification for and calculation of this not less than 20 days before departure.
 Where a reduction is applicable, we are entitled to deduct our administrative expenses from the refund.
 Any surcharge must be paid with the balance of the holiday accommodation cost or within 14 days of the issue date printed on the invoice, whichever is the later.

 Please note that arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your chalet accommodation due to contractual and other protection in place.